saucelabs/node-saucelabs/README.md

 ## Usage

 All accessible API commands with descriptions can be found [here](docs/interface.md).
+In order to route requests through a proxy set `HTTP_PROXY`, `HTTPS_PROXY` or `NO_PROXY` as environment variable.
+For more information on this, read [here](https://github.com/request/request#controlling-proxy-behaviour-using-environment-variables).

 ### As CLI Tool